shovanmaity/k8s-volume-copy/docs/demo/01_pv_populator.md

-PV Populator is a `Volume Populator` that helps to rename a PVC.
-It does a patch on `PersistentVolume` of older `Claim` with new `Claim`.
+PV Populator is a volume populator that does a patch on PV of older PVC with new PVC.
+Here source of the volume is the PV of any older PVC.
+Both the PVC(new and source) should be from same storageclass.
+It is like mentioning PVC as a data source for a PVC.
+There one clone volume will be created and here PV of the mentioned PVC will be patched with new PVC.
+In this way we will be able to rename a PVC and it will refer to the PV of older PVC.

 NOTE -
 1. `AnyVolumeDataSource` feature gate should be enabled in the kubernetes cluster.
-2. Default storageclass should be configured for this demo.
-3. Namespace `volume-copy` is reserved for volume populator.
+2. Namespace `volume-copy` is reserved for volume populator.
 Don't create any application or pvc in that namespace.
-4. Before rename volume should not be used by any application.
+3. Before rename volume should not be used by any application.

-Here are the steps to rename a pvc using PV Populator.
+Here are the steps of how to use persistent volume populator -
 1. Install volume populator.
    ```bash
    kubectl create ns volume-copy